PUBLIC SERVICE ANNOUNCEMENT: COMMUNITY SAFETY

 BBB.org (Better Business Bureau):

-• The official website of the International Fire Foundation (IFF).
-FireGuide.org serves as a vital resource hub for individuals and families affected by fire and disaster, offering educational materials, step-by-step recovery guides, and connections to trusted resources and support programs.
+The official website of the International Fire Foundation (IFF).
+FireGuide.org serves as a vital resource hub for individuals and families affected by fire and disaster, offering educational materials, step-by-step recovery guides, consumer protection services and local resources for recovery.

 The International Fire Foundation has assembled a short advisory to help affected families navigate the unkind waters of initial recovery.